Audience

 Push Reg Data and Pull Attendance Stats

-Once you've set up your connection to Zoom or ON24, and the field mappings in Signal, you can then set up an outbound flow to create the corresponding registration in the webcast platform upon completion of your registration form.
-Once the webinar has taken place, update the event or session status from 'Registered' to 'Attended' via an inbound flow.
+- After setting up the connection to Zoom or ON24 and the field mappings in Signal, you can create an outbound flow to generate the corresponding registration in the webcast platform upon completion of the registration form.

 Share Details via Email, Session Catalog, and Touchpoint